 The installation of both gas and electric ranges in a commercial setting very often require new gas and electric lines.

-Electric commercial ranges are usually three phase electric.
-Commercial settings that are not already equipped with such electrical capabilities will require the installation of three phase electric.
+Electric commercial ranges are usually three-phase electric.
+Commercial settings that are not already equipped with such electrical capabilities will require the installation of three-phase electricity.

 The proper orifices for commercial gas connections are usually available at home improvement retailers.

 |Both gas and electric residential ranges are available on the market.
 Ranges that utilize both power types are harder to find and are generally more expensive.|